thoughtbot/geocoding-on-rails/book/improving_application_performance/speed_up_proximity_queries_with_postgis.md

 Using PostGIS with Rails requires installing the [ActiveRecord PostGIS Adapter](https://github.com/dazuma/activerecord-postgis-adapter) and [RGeo](https://github.com/dazuma/rgeo) gems.
-To perform proximity searches using PostGIS, you would add a column to your table of geocoded data to store a geographic point for each entry.
-(You would also have to write a rake task to populate the `geographic_point` column from the latitude and longitude.)
-You would use RGeo to configure the ActiveRecord model associated with the table of geocoded data, and you would write your proximity queries using the `ST_Distance` and `ST_DWithin` PostGIS functions.

 To learn more about PostGIS, consider purchasing a copy of [PostGIS in Action](http://www.manning.com/obe/).
 For an example of configuring your Rails application for use with PostGIS, see [Using PostGIS with Rails](#).